coralisland-git/Fbfs-Scraper/README.md

 # Fbfs-Scraper

-collects all the agents(personal and location informations) from the fbfs.com and exports the result as a csv file.
+collects all the agents(personal and location informations) from fbfs.com and exports the result as a csv file.
 'https://www.fbfs.com/landing-page/agent-listing'

 ## How to install